schatt89/SGN-41007/README.md

 ## Ex3

-Task 1 - Load a dataset of images, split to training and testing \
+Task 1 - Load a dataset of images and split them into training and testing \
 Task 2 - Train classifiers for the GTSRB task \
 Task 3 - Train ensemble methods with the GTSRB data